 Accounting is the language of business that allows a company to share its financial results with interested stakeholders.
-Certain principles guide how accountants reflect the range of business activities on financial statements.
+Certain principles guide how accountants, like those from cfo consulting, reflect the range of business activities on financial statements.

 One principle of accounting is conservatism, which says that companies should be prudent when recognizing items that have uncertain future benefits.
 For example, the Financial Accounting Standards Board issued the Statement of Financial Accounting Standards No. 2 in October 1974 that stipulated that research and development costs, a classic form of intangible investment, should be expensed immediately because of “a high degree of uncertainty about the future benefits of individual research and development projects.”
 Today, most intangible investments are subject to this principle.